 1. Type of Resin Used

-The resin material found in paint is an organic substance that allows the pigment of the paint to adhere to surfaces.
-Exterior paints require a flexible resin because the paint will be subjected to constant changes in its environment.
+The resin material in paint is an organic substance that allows the paint’s pigment to adhere to surfaces.
+Exterior paints require a flexible resin because the paint will be subjected to constant environmental changes.

 2. VOC Levels

-Interior paints do not need all the extra chemicals that are in exterior paints.
+Interior paints do not need all the extra chemicals in exterior paints.
 The interior of your house will not be exposed to mildew and temperature changes compared to the exterior surfaces.

 3. Fade Resistance